 Indore Madhya Pradesh, India Travel Guide

-Summer (March through June): This period offers hot and lack of rain.
-Temperatures typically range from 29°C to 45°C (84°F to 113°F).
+Summer (March through June): This period offers hot plus a shortage of rain.
+Temperatures usually range from 29°C to 45°C (84°F to 113°F).
 May and June record the highest temperatures.
-Humidity remains low during these months.
+Humidity remains low in these months.
 Days are long and sunny, with little cloud cover.

 Monsoon (July to September): Indore receives moderate to heavy rainfall during the rainy season.
 Temperatures cool slightly, ranging from 24°C to 32°C (75°F to 90°F).
 Humidity rises considerably, creating a muggy atmosphere between rain showers.
 The landscape transforms into lush green.

-Winter brings mild and pleasant weather, considered the most comfortable time for a visit.
+Winter brings mild and pleasant weather, considered the most convenient time for a visit.

-Ideal timing for sightseeing, heritage tours, and outdoor activities is October to March.
+Ideal timing for sightseeing, heritage tours, and outdoor activities is From october To march.
 Local festivals often fall in or around just before this high season.
-Culinary experiences are pleasant in cooler evenings.
+Culinary activities are pleasant in cooler evenings.

 Peak Travel